algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/gettingstarted.md

 In a bower compatible project, add the Helper with this command :

-`bower install -S algoliasearch-client algoliasearch-helper`
+`bower install -S algoliasearch algoliasearch-helper`

 ### NPM

 In an NPM project, include the project with this command:

-`npm install --save algoliasearch-client algoliasearch-helper`
+`npm install --save algoliasearch algoliasearch-helper`

 ## First search